heigvd-software-engineering/swissimage-vision/docs/concepts.md

 1. Pull LabelStudio annotations from S3
 2. Merge into a single JSON file
-3. Preprocess the annotations (distribute equally among image with and without bounding boxes)
+3. Preprocess the annotations (distribute equally among image with and without polygons)
 4. Save it into DVC cache

 #### Preview